onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The olympics are from an era when strength mattered (stronk!!1) - what should the olympics of modernity and digital society be? put that big rock down bro, its the 21st century, we no longer compete on lifting heavy shit

-fractal total order
-look at this fucking shit - mandelbrot set - it keeps on going!

 Im batman - impression
 Photo of me with toilet paper on my head with holes